 WordPress

-How to add a live word cloud to your WordPress site (no plugin required)
+How to add a live word cloud to your WordPress site

 A word cloud where your audience types and the cloud grows in real time is a different thing entirely from a static tag cloud.
 Here's how to add one to any WordPress page.